 Yingxi Li

-I am a third year PhD candidate in Operations Research, Management Science and Engineering (MS&E) department at Stanford University.
+Hi, I’m Yingxi Li, a third year PhD candidate in Operations Research, Management Science and Engineering (MS&E) department at Stanford University.
 I am fortunate to be advised by Professor Ellen Vitercik.
 Previously, I graduated with a B.S. from the Operations Research and Information Engineering (ORIE) department of Cornell University, where I was also lucky enough to work with Professor Madeleine Udell and Professor Shane Henderson.

 My interest sits at the intersection of artificial intelligent, algorithm, and discrete optimization.
 I am particularly interested in using machine learning to design faster, more scalable, and robust methods for discrete optimization problems.
 I am also interested in algorithmic reasoning capabilities of large language models (LLMs) with an eye toward leveraging them for algorithm design.